 Only Jesus knew that the words he was speaking could speak to generations milennia later.
 They were available and ready for his true sons and daughters to hear our Lord warn us about Paul in words which survived only by being carefully couched so they would slip through the pro-Paul Constantine censors centuries after the Apostles penned the gospels.

 The most obvious example is the warning of Christ in Matthew 5:17 that the one who teaches us to not follow the Law will be called "least" by those in the kingdom of heaven.
-We are finally reminded in the 19th Century that Paulus is short for Pauxilus, and meant "least."
+We are finally reminded in the 19th Century that Paulus is short for Pauxilus in Latin, and meant "least."
 See Link.
 Google Books allows us to discover that forgotten and obscure fact by means of Internet searches, inaccessible generally until our generation could piece it together.
 Then we know our Christ said in Matthew 5:20 that such shallow adherents to the Law as the "least" man will not "enter into eternal life" (absent repentance.)

 These, and in many other passages, we now sense our Lord trying to get our attention from behind the bookcase in ways that were planned centuries earlier -- an obscured message capable of reviving a remnant who would follow only Christ, not Paul, long after censors made Pauline Christianity orthodox - a Christianity that was solely a credal and sacramental path to salvation.